 At the beginning of this year, my friend Peng invited me for a DIY trip to Apo Reef and Pandan Island in Sablayan, Occidental Mindoro.
 I’ve always wanted to go to Apo Reef but never had the chance to before, and I believe it was just the perfect timing because I’m a bit more confident in the water and can snorkel freely.

-Here’s my experience on our 3 days trip to Apo Reef Natural Park and Pandan Island, including a travel guide section.
+Here’s my experience on our 3 days trip to Apo Reef Natural Park and Pandan Island.
+I also included a complete travel guide below.

-3 Days in Apo Reef and Pandan Island
+Our 3 Days Trip in Apo Reef and Pandan Island

 Apo Reef Natural Park